shellc/iauto/README.md

 # iauto

-`iauto` is an intelligent automation tool that integrates LLM and RPA.
+`iauto` is a Low-Code intelligent automation tool that integrates LLM and RPA..

 ## Key Features